As a planner, you can create a Callout profile.

 - Automated: Send notifications by email or text message and record responses automatically.

-- Filter the list of healthcare professionals.
+- Filter the list of healthcare providers.

 - Select Save.